Leadership

 In 2020 Phil received Marion B. Steeg Award for Excellence in Jewish Education.
 This award highlights the value of Jewish education in its many varieties in the Greater new Orleans Community.

-In addition to Phil's duties as head of our Religious and Hebrew Schools, Phil tutors many of our B'nai Mitzvah students, created and helps maintain the Gates of Prayer Website, teaches Adult Hebrew and assists the CGoP clergy team by supervising the Livestream worship.
+In addition to Phil's duties as head of our Religious and Hebrew Schools, Phil tutors some of our B'nai Mitzvah students, created and helps maintain the Gates of Prayer Website, teaches Adult Hebrew and assists the CGoP clergy team by supervising the Livestream worship.

-Gates Preschool Director
+Gates Preschool, Interim Director

 Mary DeLucca